-- I.B.1.
+I.B.1.
 The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
-(Core) - I.B.1.a) An accredited pediatric hospital medicine program must be an integral part of a core pediatric residency program, and should be sponsored by the same ACGME-accredited Sponsoring Institution (Core)

-I.B.2.
+(Core)

+I.B.1.a) The Sponsoring Institution must also sponsor an ACGME-accredited residency program in either obstetrics and gynecology or urology.
+(Core) I.B.1.a).(1) The program must be associated with and meaningfully involved in the ACGME-accredited residency program in either obstetrics and gynecology or urology.
+(Core) I.B.2.
 There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
-(Core)

-I.B.2.a) The PLA must:

-I.B.2.a).(1) be renewed at least every 10 years; and, (Core)

-I.B.2.a).(2) be approved by the designated institutional official (DIO).
-(Core)
+(Core) I.B.2.a) The PLA must: I.B.2.a).(1) be renewed at least every 10 years; and, (Core) I.B.2.a).(2) be approved by the designated institutional official (DIO).
+(Core) I.B.3.

-I.B.3.
 The program must monitor the clinical learning and working environment at all participating sites.
-(Core)

-I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director.
+(Core) I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director.
 (Core)